 rzip vs. bzip2 – A short comparison

-I ran both rzip and bzip with their default settings. bzip, the program I currently use for my backups, managed to compress the tar file to 43.5M in 1:4.286 (min:sec).
-On the other hand, rzip compressed the tar into a mere 39M and did in only 32.844 seconds.
+I ran both rzip and bzip2 with their default settings. bzip2, the program I currently use for my backups, managed to compress the tar file to 43.5M in 1:4.286 (min:sec).
+On the other hand, rzip compressed the tar to a mere 39M and did so in only 32.844 seconds.

-When weighting the results based only on the resulted compressed file and processing time, rzip takes bzip by far.
-It has superior compressing abilities and rzip does it two times faster than bzip.
+When weighing the results based only on the resulting compressed file size and processing time, rzip beats bzip2 by far.
+It has superior compression abilities, and rzip does it twice as fast as bzip2.

-One must note that rzip was much more memory intensive, so it isn’t suited for environments which are low on available memory.
+One must note that rzip was much more memory-intensive, so it isn’t suited for environments that are low on available memory.
 Another disadvantage of rzip is that it can’t operate on stdin/stdout, so one must first physically create the file on the disk before compressing it.

-As I don’t have any memory shortage on my machine (especially during the night when I make my backups), and I can live with creating a temporary tar file, I plan to switch over my backup script to use rzip.
-The new script will probably work very similar to the current one except it will produce a rzip compressed archive, which will help me cut down the costs of backups.
+As I don’t have any memory shortage on my machine (especially during the night when I make my backups), and I can live with creating a temporary tar file, I plan to switch my backup script over to use rzip.
+The new script will probably work very similarly to the current one, except it will produce an rzip-compressed archive, which will help me cut down the cost of backups.

 One thought on “rzip vs. bzip2 – A short comparison”